 We collect and disclose the following categories of personal information about our job applicants who are California residents:

-- Inferences drawn from the above information about your predicted characteristics and preferences
+- Inferences drawn from the above information about your predicted characteristics and preferences; and

-Some of the information described above, such as Social Security number and race, is also defined as "sensitive personal information" under the CPRA.
+Some of the information described above, such as Social Security number and race, is also defined as "sensitive personal information" under the CCPA.

 Sources of Personal Information